Liverpool Baltic railway station: History

 On 12 April 2022, the results of the vote were announced, with 77.7% of the public voting for Liverpool Baltic as the name of the new station.

-Work on the station was originally intended to start in 2024.
-Planning permission was submitted in February 2025 with construction due to commence later in the year, for completion in 2027 or 2028.
+Planning permission was submitted in February 2025 with construction intended to commence later in the year and the station opening in 2027.
+However, in January 2026 it was reported that Network Rail had a lack of capacity for new projects (due to work on High Speed 2, Northern Powerhouse Rail, or the Transpennine Route Upgrade) and a primary contractor had yet to be appointed for the new station.
+This has pushed the intended opening date back at least to 2029.

 Services

 The station will be between Liverpool Central and Brunswick, and will be served by trains operating between Southport and Hunts Cross.